aporeto-inc/gaia/doc/documentation.md

 Updates the object with the given ID.

+#### `GET /enforcers/:id/hostservices`

+Returns a list of the host services policies that apply to this enforcer.

 #### `GET /hostservicemappingpolicies/:id/hostservices`

 Returns the list of host services that are referred by this policy.